Web (JS)

 You can choose to load Rive files in the following ways:

-- Hosted URL - The string of the URL where the
+Hosted URL - The string of the URL where the .riv

-object - Static assets in the bundle - String of a path to a publicly accessible
+Static assets in the bundle - String of a path to a publicly accessible .riv

 attribute to load in an ArrayBuffer when fetching a file.
+This is useful if you are re-using a Rive file across multiple Rive instances and want to load it just once.
 See an example here

 When creating a Rive instance, you need to ensure that it gets cleaned up.
 This should happen in scenarios where you no longer want to show the Rive canvas, for example, where: